 It looked like junk mail but for some reason, I opened the envelope from United Airlines.
-Turns out it wasn’t junk, but I have a sneaky suspicion whoever designed this mailer hoped I’d toss it in the shredder.
+Turns out it wasn’t junk, but I suspect that whoever designed this mailer hoped I’d toss it in the shredder.

-Inside the envelope was notification that my 38,000 MileagePlus miles would expire on New Year’s Eve if I didn’t activate my account by adding more miles to it before the stroke of midnight.
-Quite frankly, in the hustle and bustle of the season, booking a flight just so I could log a few more miles wasn’t exactly on my Christmas list.
+Inside the envelope was a notification that my 38,000 MileagePlus miles would expire on New Year’s Eve if I didn’t activate my account by adding more miles to it before the stroke of midnight.
+Quite frankly, in the hustle and bustle of the season, booking a flight as a way to not lose the miles wasn’t exactly on my Christmas list.

 Use ’em or lose ’em

 It’s not easy to rack up 38,000 air miles.
 Either you have to actually put $38,000 on a qualifying credit card or fly a lot on that airline, which is how I earn miles.
-Thankfully, I wasn’t so loyal that I’d purposely book a United flight at a higher price, just to earn the miles.
 Having enough miles in my account to actually book a free trip someday was like a trophy to me.
 But knowing the miles were about to evaporate got me thinking in a new way.

 I did manage to “spend” 25,000 miles, but not without a big hassle.
 That’s because so few seats on even fewer flights actually qualify for “reward” tickets.
 And just try to put together a workable itinerary that costs fewer than 38,000 miles.

 I must have spent three hours trying one tactic after another to book a trip as a gift for my newly widowed father-in-law.
 And I prevailed!
 I sure did.
 And he was surprised and very pleased with the gift.